 Proof of Stake vs Proof of Work

 How does PoW work?

-As a quick refresher, Bitcoin’s Proof of Work system involves having miners solve complicated mathematical puzzles to create blocks of verified transactions that are then added to the blockchain.
+The Proof of Work system involves having miners solve complicated mathematical puzzles to create blocks of verified transactions that are then added to the blockchain.
 These cryptographic problems are so hard to solve that miners must use specialized hardware capable of producing substantial computing power.
 In fact, the process is so costly that malicious actors are deterred from attempting any attacks.